-Flights to Kauai
+Flights to Kauai, Hawaii (LIH)

 Pronounced Kuh-WUH-ee, Kauai is a rugged, naturally beautiful island of Hawaii characterized by lush, sawtooth mountain ranges, deep scenic canyons and plunging waterfalls.
 And, of course, all of its natural beauty is surrounded by sandy beaches, coral reefs and the deep blue waters of the Pacific.
 It sits 105 miles to the northwest of Oahu and is geologically the oldest of Hawaii’s main islands.
 It was formed by volcanic activity approximately six million years ago.